Rates

 Scheduling: Hours at the Academy change according to season.
 A new schedule is made prior to the beginning of each month.
 Riders are booked in order of seniority.
 Riders who have been at the Academy more than 2 years are given priority booking followed by those riding weekly for at least one year.
 The schedule is then sent to the newest riders.
 Weekend appointments book quickly.
 (Weekends are not available spring and fall because of horse shows).
 Level 1 riders are booked weekdays.

 The Little Creek Conservancy.
 The Conservancy is a non-profit dedicated to preserving Little Creek as a horse farm.
-Riders are strongly encouraged to become members.
+All riders must become members.

 Barn Rules: Make sure you clean all manure is aisle, wash stall and indoor ring.
 Only use halters labeled for Atlanta Riding.
-Follow all posted barn rules and ring rules.
+Follow posted barn rules and ring rules.
 A rider will put on probation for rule violations.
+Grooming and Cool Down procedures are posted at the cross ties.

 Guests: Guests who come to view your lesson must follow all barn rules while on the property.
 Please make sure your guests know the rules.
 When mares are turned out in the pasture, access is restricted to the lesson client only for safety and liability reasons.
 PLEASE ASK BEFORE YOUR GUESTS ENTER PASTURE AREAS.